bamlab/react-native-make/README.md

 ⚠️ [`react-native-splash-screen`](https://github.com/crazycodeboy/react-native-splash-screen) is a prerequisite to use this cli plugin.
 Install it before carrying on

-- `react-native set-splash --path path-to-folder-with-image --background background-color`
+- `react-native make set-splash --path path-to-folder-with-image --background background-color`
   ⚠️ The path option is mandatory.
   The background color defaults to white

 ## To generate your splash screen on ios

-- `react-native set-splash --platform ios --path path-to-folder-with-image --background background-color`
+- `react-native make set-splash --platform ios --path path-to-folder-with-image --background background-color`
   ⚠️ The path option is mandatory.

 ## To generate your splash screen on android

-- `react-native set-splash --platform android --path path-to-folder-with-image --background background-color`
+- `react-native make set-splash --platform android --path path-to-folder-with-image --background background-color`
   ⚠️ The path option is mandatory.

 ### Additional mandatory steps